renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 If you have IPv6, you should also create another monitor with the Ping type, in which you should use your server's IPv6 as the IP.

-Now, in the settings page, you can click on "add public status page", then you select for selected monitors and you select the ones you just created.
-You can create a CNAME DNS, so that for instance `status.my.instance.com` would show the this new status page.
+Now, in the settings page, you can click on "add public status page", then you select "for selected monitors" and select the ones you just created.
+You can create a CNAME DNS entry, so that for instance `status.my.instance.com` would show the this new status page.
+There's more instructions in Uptime Robot's page.

 Now if your instance goes down or your IPv6 stops working, you should get an email.